Ben-Binu/CNC-Drawing-Machine/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions, issues, or suggestions, please open an issue on GitHub or contact us at [Your Email].
+For any questions, issues, go to this link https://www.youtube.com/watch?v=KsZn5lQo1DY